AMERICAN WEDDINGS BLOG

 Published Monday, Nov.
 19th, 2018

-Despite the many trends that come and go, destination weddings will always appeal to couples planning their nuptials.
-It might have been half a century since Hawaii Weddings first became popular, but many couples still fantasize about having their wedding take place on a tropical beach somewhere far away, toes in the sand, with a balmy breeze carrying their vows to one another above the sound of gentle, rolling waves… with, of course, their friend or family member standing before them officiating their perfect ceremony.
+It might have been half a century since Hawaii weddings first became popular, but many couples still fantasize about having their wedding on a tropical beach, somewhere far away, toes in the sand, with a balmy breeze carrying their vows to one another above the sound of gentle, rolling waves… with a friend or family member standing before them to officiate their perfect ceremony, of course!

 Ultimately, you need to comply with that country's marriage laws.
 Be prepared: some countries may have strict requirements (training, licensing, resident status, etc.) that you simply cannot meet as an AMM Minister.

-If the local requirements for ministers are too strict, it's quite simple to have the legally binding ceremony occur in the United States, and then have the celebratory (not legally-binding) ceremony in the destination location.
+It's quite simple to have the legally binding ceremony occur in the United States, and then have the celebratory (not legally-binding) ceremony in the destination location.
+(Or just have a cruise honeymoon!)

 Furthermore, with a U.S. marriage license, the couple will be spared the hassle of applying for a foreign marriage license and having those records transferred back to the United States.
 This will mean that the date on the completed and filed wedding certificate will differ from the date of the celebratory ceremony at the destination location – but for most couples, this is a small price to pay to avoid the stress of planning an international ceremony.